 Bernd Storck was the man in charge of Hungary for 2016, when they reached the round-of-16.
 Considering the group they’ve been drawn into, Rossi will perhaps be forgiven if he’s unable to match that return, though he does have Hungary trending in the right direction.

 Rossi has mostly stuck with 3-4-1-2 and 3-5-2 systems during his time in charge of Hungary.
 Gulacsi is the undisputed No.1 whenever fit and Orban will anchor the defence.
-With the defensive protection of Adam Nagy and three centre-backs, Szoboszloi is offered something of a free-roll, able to drift horizontally to link up with his wing-backs and create overloads on the wings, while getting close to Szalai for any knock-downs.
-Zsolt Kalmar will also make supporting runs from the midfield.
+The absence of Szoboszlai will bring a more conservative midfield, but Zsolt Kalmar can make supporting runs for the forwards.

 The most important thing for Hungary is being brave and trusting in the centre-backs and Nagy to provide sufficient defensive cover against strong opposition, thus allowing the wing-backs to push forward and provide support in the attack.
 If they fold and drop into a deep defensive block, Rossi’s side may be stuck without an outlet to get the ball forward, and there’s only so long they can hold out against the likes of Cristiano Ronaldo, Kylian Mbappe and Timo Werner in the group stages.